JuliaManifolds/ManoptExamples.jl/docs/src/examples/Robust-PCA.md

-The Riemannian Center of Mass (mean)
+The Robust PCA computed on the Grassmann manifold
 ================
-Ronny BergmannLaura Weigl
+Ronny Bergmann, Laura Weigl
 7/2/23

 ``` julia